Roydon, Essex: Recreation

 The village is the home of the Roydon Marina Village.
-The 32 acre holiday complex comprises a 315 berth marina, camp site, holiday lodges, residential homes, hotel and restaurant called Pizza and Steak.
+The 32 acre holiday complex comprises a 315 berth marina, camp site, holiday lodges, residential homes, hotel, and restaurant, Pizza and Steak.
 The area encompasses Roydon Mill, a three-storey, brick-built mill, built in 1906.

 Angling is available in the park includes a section of the River Stort, the weir pool and a mature gravel pit.
 Further to the west is the 120 acre Glen Faba lake which is part of the Lee Valley Park.
 The name Glen Faba comes from a chalet park that was compulsorily purchased by Epping Forest District Council in the early 1970s.

-Roydon has one dedicated restaurant, Franco's, and three pubs - The New Inn, The Crusader and The White Hart.
+Roydon has one dedicated restaurant, Franco's, and three pubs - The New Inn, The Crusader (now closed) and The White Hart.

-The village hall was built in 1920 and is used by local groups.
+The village hall was built in 1920, and is used by local groups.

 Sport

 The village's cricket team, Roydon C.C. play at the southern end of Occupation Lane.
 Football team Roydon F.C. are members of the Essex Olympian Football League Division One and play at Harlow Road.
-Formed in 1901, the club played in the Hertford & District League from soon after their formation until the 2000-01 season, when they won each of the Hertford & District League Premier Division championship and the Hertford & District League Jubilee Cup for the first time.
+Formed in 1901, the club played in the Hertford & District League from soon after their formation until the 2000–01 season, when they won each of the Hertford & District League Premier Division championship and the Hertford & District League Jubilee Cup for the first time.
 They joined the Essex Intermediate League Division Three in 2001, and were runners-up in their first season, winning promotion to the Essex Intermediate League Division Two.
-They were runners-up of Division Two in 2004-05, and, because of the renaming of the league at this time, won promotion to the Essex Olympian Football League Division One.
+They were runners-up of Division Two in 2004–05, and, because of the renaming of the league at this time, won promotion to the Essex Olympian Football League Division One.
 Following a successful fundraising campaign, tennis courts were built in the village in 1989.